ihazucha/toysim_server/README.md

 ## TODO

+- [ ] general info panel
+  - dt and FPS of the simulation/car
+  - dt and FPS of the UI
+  - delay between the client and UI
+    - current value and history (plot)
 - [x] move client/server + data structures code into a separate git project, included in the existing ones
+- [x] THE SIMULATION DEPTH DATA IS INCORRECT - EACH PIXEL SHOWS DISTANCE FROM THE PIXEL, NOT FROM CAMERA CENTER
+  - [ ] Make this to be done inside of the simulation, rather than in the processor
 - [ ] Make renderer visualize all available data - especially FPS statistics
-- [ ]standardize simulation and physical car communication channel
-- [ ] THE SIMULATION DEPTH DATA IS INCORRECT - EACH PIXEL SHOWS DISTANCE FROM THE PIXEL, NOT FROM CAMERA CENTER (TCP vs. UDP with multiple channels for image, fast sensor data, ...)
+- [ ]standardize simulation and physical car communication channel (TCP vs. UDP with multiple channels for image, fast sensor data, ...)
 - [ ] finish record-playback feature such that:
   - panel with recordings is available, showing: